appgurueu/modlib/Readme.md

 No dependencies.
 Licensed under the MIT License.
 Written by Lars Mueller aka LMD or appguru(eu).
 Notable contributions by [luk3yx](https://github.com/luk3yx) in the form of suggestions, bug reports and fixes.

+## Tests

+The tests are located in a different repo, [`modlib_test`](https://github.com/appgurueu/modlib_test), as they are quite heavy due to testing the PNG reader using PngSuite.
+Reading the tests for examples of API usage is recommended.
 ## API

 Mostly self-documenting code.
 Mod namespace is `modlib`, containing all variables & functions.